Charitable Solicitation Registration

 What is required?
 It depends…

-- We suggest visiting the websites of the regulatory authority in your state for up-to-date information on what forms and filings are required.
+- Beware that the forms and requirements vary widely from state to state.
+We suggest visiting the websites of the regulatory authority in your state for up-to-date information on what forms and filings are required.
+Some states require nonprofits to file supplemental forms in addition to the primary registration form.
 Find your state's charity official for more information.

-- For nonprofits seeking to file charitable registration forms in all the states where registration is required, the cost of filing fees plus labor for preparation of the forms can be between $5,000-$10,000.
+- For nonprofits seeking to file charitable registration forms in all the states where registration is required, the cost of filing fees plus labor for preparation of the forms can be very costly.

 - More and more states are moving the registration process entirely online.